Free Instrument Lending Program for Young People

 • Young people are asked to complete an application and provide parental consent to participation

 • The estimated value of the instrument will be stated in an agreement that encourages responsibility for the instrument by the borrower.

 • Participants are expected to send a thank-you note to the instrument donor, if applicable, or to the Foundation.

-In addition, participants will be asked to secure a mentor in their area who will assist them in learning the basics of their chosen instrument and the etiquette of playing with others in a disciplined musical environment.
+In addition, participants are asked to locate a mentor in their area who will assist them in learning the basics of their instrument and the etiquette of playing with others in a disciplined musical environment.

-Because maintaining instruments is necessary to keeping them easy and fun to play (and to keeping them viable for many years), the Foundation maintains a fund for the maintenance and upkeep of the program instruments.
-The Foundation will coordinate with the participants, and with their mentors, to make sure that the instruments are properly cared for over time.
+Because maintaining instruments is necessary to keeping them easy and fun to play (and to keeping them viable for many years), the Foundation maintains a fund for the maintenance and upkeep of program instruments.
+The Foundation coordinates with the participants and with their mentors to make sure that the instruments are properly cared for over time.

 For more information or if you would like to make a donation, please contact the Foundation.